MGRiv/FinaleProjecte/README.md

 		Tony-basic algorithm will work, if the maps were more consistent Michael-Smoothed out transitions between rooms

-Goals
+	6/3
+		Michael-Added 1635 more sprites for possible use Goals

 	Fully functioning movement w/ animation & Interaction system w/ NPC's